Caversham Lakes: Motorboating

 The Thames and Kennet Marina in motorboating also uses an engineered lake (a marina dock) with access to the river Thames.

 Sailing

 The main venue in mid-Berkshire and south Oxfordshire for sailing is at Reading Sailing Club.

-Waterskiing
+Waterskiing and Wakeboarding

-A wide variety of waterskiing courses with fixed jumps is available and used by the Isis Waterski Club.
+Isis Waterski Club is a committee-run members club which offers wakeboarding, wakesurfing and waterskiing.
 Princess Margaret and her husband Lord Snowdon waterskied here during the 1960s.

 Angling

 Fishing is available at no charge on the public stretches of the Thames adjoining, having obtained the relevant annual government licences.
 It is also available on a paid basis at a few of the lakes which are accordingly replenished with a wide variety of fish.